bigbluebutton/bigbluebutton-api-php/docs/src/api_calls/meetings.md

 // define the required parameters for the meeting
 $createMeetingParameters = new CreateMeetingParameters($meetingId, $meetingName);

-// send the request to the BBB-Server to create a meeting and receive its response
+// launch the request to the BBB-Server and receive its response
 $createMeetingResponse = $bbb->createMeeting($createMeetingParameters);

 if (!$createMeetingResponse->success()) {